How To Get Rid Of Acne Breakouts: A Complete Guide To Clear Skin

 If medications don’t work, your doctor may drain the nodules by hand or use a laser or chemical peel, a process that removes the outer layer of skin.

-This is the final phase of acne where bacterial infection keeps multiplying which causes inflammation into deeper layers of your skin and forms hard bumps without pus and are considered one of the most severe forms of acne.
+This is the final phase of acne where bacterial infection keeps multiplying which causes inflammation into deeper layers of your skin forming hard bumps without pus and are considered one of the most severe forms of acne.

 Cystic acne is the worst and most severe form of acne and is also the result of an infection very deep within the skin.
 Acne cysts are large, red, inflamed, painful, boil-like and pus-filled bumps.
 Cysts are softer than nodules because they are pus-filled and often burst, infecting the surrounding skin.